ele-ben/BRAC01-FirstOnline/README.md

 .csv files and images are generated to be uploaded in Gorilla.
 Ptyhon

+IMPORTANT: it is necessary to download funx_10.py file from my functions-experiments repository For simplicity, put it in the same folder of Draw_tasks_4.py file.

 Here we build .csv files containing the information necessary to describe the sequence of trials and breaks of an experiment.
 Specifically, the main script generates 16 spreadsheets for experiment 1 and 16 for experiment 2, each representing